wallera-computer/WallERA/README.md

 If we assume 57 bytes per packet received, `DataLength` should decrease for each packet we receive.

 When `DataLength =< 57` it means the packet we just received is the last one and we can now pass the resulting data slice to the upper-level layer.

+## TODO
+ - handle packets longer than 57 bytes (see `usb.Session.FormatResponse()`)
+ - handle error codes correctly when commands do not return properly (check what the client code expects)